User Interface

 Note

-One of the goals of NetXMS Management Console is to provide identical user experience across all supported platforms, including Web Interface.
-Screenshots in this particular guide are based on Mac OS X version.
+One of the goals of NetXMS Management Client is to provide identical user experience across all supported platforms, including Web Interface.
+Screenshots in this particular guide are based on Windows version.

 Login